How To Design for Senior Citizens – Ideas for Elder-Friendly Design

 Make the background and the colors bright and contrasted to help senior citizens with dementia.
 This has the benefit of being easy-to-read too.

-Signage for the elders
+signage for the elders

 Carry this approach to everything important in the sign; however, don’t overdo it by extending it to unimportant elements, as the attention of those who have dementia shouldn’t be drawn unnecessarily.